MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/19-document-intelligence-in-ai-foundry.md

     ![Screenshot of the left-hand menu on the project screen with AI Services selected.](./media/azure-ai-foundry-ai-services.png)

-1. On the *AI Services* page, select the *Vision + Document* tile to try out Azure AI Vision and Document capabilities.
+1. On the *AI Services* page, select the *Vision + Document* tile to try out Azure AI Document Intelligence capabilities.

     ![Screenshot of the Vision and Document tile selected on the AI Services page.](./media/vision-document-tile.png)

-## Analyze a receipt in Document Intelligence Studio
+## Analyze a receipt with Azure AI Document Intelligence in Azure AI Foundry

 You are now ready to analyze a receipt for the fictitious Northwind Traders retail company.